Afrrcyn/compYear2/algoDS/Shortest Paths.md

 ![Didn’t really understand, watch the video on this part, again!
 For the prefix part, if we have a shortedt path that is a→b→c→d (which is a shortest path from a to d, a prefix of that path which is a→b→c is also a shortest path (which is from a→c only)](Shortest%20Paths%20b7f11b102a344bfd91a1810002067249/Untitled%2010.png)

 Didn’t really understand, watch the video on this part, again!
-For the prefix part, if we have a shortedt path that is a→b→c→d (which is a shortest path from a to d, a prefix of that path which is a→b→c is also a shortest path (which is from a→c only)
+For the prefix part, if we have a shortest path that is a→b→c→d (which is a shortest path from a to d, a prefix of that path which is a→b→c is also a shortest path (which is from a→c only)

 ## Negative Weight Cycles